-- A. Pacer must review and be familiar with ALL rules and procedures. - B. Pacer may start accompanying Runner after 60 miles or beginning at 17:00 on Saturday, whichever comes first. - C. Pacer must start pacing duty at one of the three aid stations. - D. Only one pacer is allowed to accompany a runner at a time. - E. Pacer may only receive aid at the three official aid stations. - F. Pacer may assist Runner in the aid station but may not enter the checkpoint ahead of Runner or depart after Runner for this purpose. - G. If Pacer falls out of visual distance from Runner for longer than dictated by the course, Runner may continue without Pacer, but Pacer must exit the course at the next aid station. - H. Race officials reserve the right to remove pacers from the course who are deemed incapable of continuing safely.
+- A. Pacer must review and be familiar with ALL rules and procedures. - B. Pacer may start accompanying Runner after 60 miles or beginning at 17:00 on Saturday, whichever comes first. - C. Pacer must start pacing duty only at the Mānoa or Makiki aid stations.
+Beginning this year, no pacers may start at the Nu'uanu aid station. - D. Only one pacer is allowed to accompany a runner at a time. - E. Pacer must wear the bib provided whenever pacing, so they can be identified by race officials. - F. Pacer may only receive aid at the three official aid stations. - G. Pacer may assist Runner in the aid station but may not enter the checkpoint ahead of Runner or depart after Runner for this purpose. - H. If Pacer falls out of visual distance from Runner for longer than dictated by the course, Runner may continue without Pacer, but Pacer must exit the course at the next aid station. - Race officials reserve the right to remove pacers from the course who are deemed incapable of continuing safely.